 6. Boost Human Growth Hormone (HGH):

-Intermittent fasting skyrockets your level of growth hormone. [*]Optimal levels of HRG boosts muscle strength and repair, improves immunity, reduces excess body and belly-fat improving your health and daily vitality.
+Intermittent fasting skyrockets your level of growth hormone. [*]Optimal levels of HRG boost muscle strength and repair, improve immunity, and reduce excess body and belly fat improving your health and daily vitality.

 7. Improved Metabolic Health: